mitre/menelaus/README.md

     that sense, they are model-agnostic.
 Such changes in distribution might be to single variables or to the joint distribution of all the features.
+-   Ensembles are groups of detectors, where each watches the same data, and drift is determined by combining their output.
+Menelaus implements a framework for wrapping detectors this way.

 The detectors may be applied in two settings, as described in the Background
 section: